nickmccleery/nickmccleery.github.io/content/posts/03-building-a-palatable-3d-viewer.md

 ### Option C: _"My PLM system has a 3D viewer!"_

-You might thing the solution to this lies in the fact that SOLIDWORKS Manage or 3DEXPERIENCE claim to have 3D viewers that even allow markup.
-Unfortunately, having been demoed a few of these, I can say that all that I've seen so far have been incredibly disappointing.
+You might think the solution to this lies in the fact that SOLIDWORKS Manage or 3DEXPERIENCE claim to have 3D viewers that even allow markup.
+We were still using ENOVIA when I was last drawing parts, but having been demoed a few of the newer iterations of these tools, I can say that all that I've seen so far have been incredibly disappointing.

 Packaging up a Snipping Tool knock-off and putting a button for it in your toolbar is not providing a 3D review process.
 It's just the PowerPoint screenshot ping-pong review process that happens to be accessed from your PLM.